HomeVertebratesSirenians

 These animals have a streamlined, fusiform body with forelimbs modified into paddle-like flippers that help them swim effortlessly in water.
 These animals are generally slow and move at an average pace of 5 to 6 mph (8 to 9.6 km/h).
 A layer of insulating blubber keeps them warm in cooler waters while their dense, heavy bones provide the balance that counteracts the buoyancy caused by the blubber.

 They evolved around 50 million years ago during the Early Eocene Epoch and are closely related to elephants and hyraxes.
-Currently, there are 4 extant species of sirenians grouped under 2 extant families: Dugongidae and Trichechidae.
+Currently, there are 4 extant species of sirenians grouped under 2 families: Dugongidae and Trichechidae.
 The former comprises one species, the dugong, while the latter contains three manatee species.

 Description